Maryvale Solar & Energy Storage Project

 Community Consultation

-Gentari Solar Australia is committed to engaging respectfully with the local and regional community, including First Nations people, communities, and businesses.
+Gentari Australia is committed to engaging respectfully with the local and regional community, including First Nations people, communities, and businesses.

 Our team welcomes all feedback received from community members and landholders.
 Open, ongoing, and accessible communication ensures that projects are developed with consideration for local and regional feedback.
 Importantly, it also assists in delivering the best outcomes for the region.